Zvord/Censor.DV/README.md

     ]
 }
 ```
-This sceanrio describes the FSM `weather_fsm0` going through states RAIN, SUNNY and RAIN again.
+This scenario describes the FSM `weather_fsm0` going through states RAIN, SUNNY and RAIN again.
 While the FSM is in state SUNNY, there should be an event called ECLIPSE.

-When Censor finds a WaveDrom line with either `name` field that matched one of FSM descriptions, or `source_name`, it counts it as an FSM.
-Having separate `name` and `source_name` allow you to have a pretty looking diagram without ugly names displayed.
+When Censor finds a WaveDrom line with either the `name` field that matched one of the FSM descriptions or `source_name`, it counts it as an FSM.
+Having separate `name` and `source_name` allow you to have a pretty-looking diagram without ugly names displayed.

 The property `event_name` connects an FSM with its events.
-It shall correpond to one of the `name` fields among other WaveDrom lines.
+It shall correspond to one of the `name` fields among other WaveDrom lines.

 When describing an FSM, particular `wave` values do not matter, they only should be between 2 and 9.